shmoergh/brain-output-tuner/README.md

 ## Install

-Flash the u2f file from the program root to Brain.
+Flash the uf2 file from the program root to Brain.
+If you're using a Pico 2, use the one with `pico-2` in the filename.

 ## Usage